PreetTatkari/The-Silent-Ashes/README.md

 # 🕯️ The Silent Ashes

-**The Silent Ashes** is a first-person horror game built using Unity, developed as the final project of our internship at **Vighnesh Inc.** and **IOFT**.
-Designed to immerse players in a haunting environment full of subtle narrative cues, eerie atmosphere, and suspenseful exploration.
+**The Silent Ashes** is a first-person horror game built using Unity.
+It is designed to immerse players in a haunting environment full of subtle narrative cues, eerie atmosphere, and suspenseful exploration.

 ## 🎮 Gameplay Overview

-You wake up in a seemingly abandoned space with no memory of how you got there.
-As you explore the decaying corridors and haunted halls, the story slowly unfolds through cryptic clues, eerie sounds, and interactive objects.
+You search for haunted places and come across an abandoned mansion rumored to be cursed.
+Driven by curiosity, you step inside to uncover its dark secrets.
+But the moment you open the door, it slams shut behind you.
+Trapped inside, you must explore decaying corridors and haunted halls where the story unfolds gradually through cryptic clues, eerie sounds, and interactive objects.
 There’s only one way out — and it won’t be easy.

 ## 🧠 Key Features